risk-first/website/docs/estimating/Risk-First-Analysis.md

 ![Scrum: Consequences Of Time-Boxing](/img/generated/estimating/planner/scrum-consequences.svg)

 The diagram above shows this behaviour in the form of a [Risk-First Diagram](/thinking/Risk-First-Diagrams).
-Put briefly:  _risks_ ([Schedule Risk](/tags/Schedule-Risk), [Feature Risk](/tags/Feature-Risk)) are addressed by actions such as "Development", "Review" or "Planning Poker".
+Put briefly:  _risks_ ([Schedule Risk](/tags/Schedule-Risk), [Feature Fit Risk](/tags/Feature-Fit-Risk)) are addressed by actions such as "Development", "Review" or "Planning Poker".

 If you're new to [Risk-First](https://www.riskfirst.org) then it's probably worth explaining at this point that one of the purposes of this project is to enumerate the different types of risk you could face running a software project.
 You can begin to learn about them all [here](/risks/Start).
 Suffice to say, we have icons to represent each of these kinds of risks, and the rest of this article will introduce some of them to you in passing.